 Its “conversation mode” was originally released in ALPHA last year and currently remains an Android specific feature.
 The speech to speech function is operated via a single handset, where the user is required to first pick both native and foreign languages then after tapping the microphone icon, speak the phrase to be translated.
 The application then speaks back the translated speech and allows the foreign speaker to reply in their own language by doing the same.

 Translations, though basic are fairly accurate but much like most vocal recognition technology it requires slow deliberate speech to operate effectively, which negates any natural flow to the conversation.

-The free app – which is available on Windows Phone, iOS and Android – also allows for image translation giving the user the ability to take pictures of text written in a foreign language – particularly useful with road signs.
+The free app - which is available on Windows Phone (opens in new tab), iOS (opens in new tab) and Android (opens in new tab) - also allows for image translation giving the user the ability to take pictures of text written in a foreign language - particularly useful with road signs.

 This Canadian company provides a social networking solution to real time translation by utilising plugins for most instant chat and messaging platforms such as Windows Live, Google Talk and Facebook Chat.
 The user is only required to select the output language and then begin typing in the chat box as they normally would.
 This feature is also available in a free mobile app for both Android (opens in new tab) and iOS (opens in new tab) called Ortsbo 2GO.

 Ortsbo can translate 53 global languages - including English, Chinese and Arabic.
 The company also provides a Twitter service that allows its users to place a widget that can pull tweets from a specific account or hash tag and provide instant translation.